Video2Layout: Recall and Reconstruct Metric-Grounded Cognitive Map for Spatial Reasoning: Introduction

 \section{Introduction}

 With the rapid advancement of multimodal large language models~\cite{li2024llava, Qwen2.5-VL, chen2024expanding}, spatial intelligence~\cite{wang2024robogen} has become a key research frontier, serving as a core link toward embodied intelligence~\cite{chiang2024mobility, cai2025cookbench}.
 Building spatial understanding capabilities requires models to possess refined perception, robust imagination, and rigorous reasoning~\cite{yin2025spatial}.
-In practice, current MLLMs still exhibit significant shortcomings in spatial perception and reasoning~\cite{zhang2025mllms, zhao2025embodied}.
-The core bottleneck lies in the difficulty of effectively aggregating multi-frame local spatial features into a coherent and unified global spatial representation, which restricts the consistency of the model's spatial reasoning~\cite{yang2025thinking}.
+In practice, current MLLMs still demonstrate shortcomings in spatial perception and reasoning~\cite{zhang2025mllms, zhao2025embodied}.
+The core bottleneck lies in the difficulty of effectively aggregating multi-frame local spatial features into a coherent and unified global spatial representation~\cite{yang2025thinking}.

-Drawing from cognitive neuroscience~\cite{nadel1991hippocampus, ishikawa2021spatial}, the core of humans' efficient mastery of spatial navigation and reasoning capabilities lies in the sophisticated cognitive map mechanism.
-Building on this principle, prior studies~\cite{manh2025mind, su2025reactive, de2024learning} propose that models can simulate human cognitive logic by explicitly constructing a cognitive map as part of the thinking chain.
+Drawing from cognitive neuroscience~\cite{nadel1991hippocampus, ishikawa2021spatial}, the core of humans' efficient mastery of spatial reasoning capabilities lies in the sophisticated cognitive map mechanism.
+Building on this principle, prior studies~\cite{manh2025mind, su2025reactive, de2024learning} propose that models can simulate human cognitive logic by explicitly constructing a cognitive map.
 However, existing map construction approaches~\cite{yang2025thinking, yin2025spatial, ouyang2025spacer} construct M×M grid-based cognitive map, which discretizes continuous space.
-These maps describe inter-object positional relationships in a coarse-grained manner, fail to capture real-world spatial metrics (e.g., inter-object distances and object sizes), and are prone to object overlap, thus rendering them ill-suited for fine-grained spatial reasoning tasks.
+These maps describe inter-object spatial relationships in a coarse-grained manner, and only approximate real-world spatial metrics, and are prone to object overlap within a single grid, which can be suboptimal for fine-grained spatial reasoning tasks.